itspriyanshuks17/inst_openSUSE_Tumbleweed/README.md

 ## 🚀 Launch openSUSE Tumbleweed

-To start the distro at any time:
+To start the distribution at any time:

 ```powershell
 wsl -d openSUSE-Tumbleweed